dharmab/dcs-campaigns/theaters/calamity/CONTRIBUTING.md

 Examples:

   - BAI template to destroy an artillery battery defended by AAA guns.
-Put the artillery guns in a group named "BAI-RegionName-N-N PRIMARY DESTROYED".
+Put the artillery guns in a group named "BAI-RegionName-N-N Primary Destroyed".
 Put the AAA in a group named "BAI-RegionName-N-N AAA".
 The template is considered complete if the overall health of the artillery guns is less than 10%, even if the AAA is still alive.
   - CAS template to engage mechanized infantry.
 Put the IFVs in a group named "CAS-RegionName-N-N primary incapacitated".
 Put the infantry in a group named "CAS-RegionName-N-N infantry".
 The template is considered complete if the IFVs are heavily damaged, even if the infantry are still alive.
   - Strike template to destroy a checkpoint.
 Name the largest static objects in the checkpoint "Strike-RegionName-N-N primary damaged N".
 The template is considered complete if the checkpoint takes partial damage.